gantsta/redirect-recipes/README.md

 Curly braces ({}) indicate optional characters.
 IE the rule will work with or without these characters.

-All redirects assume that your rewrite base is the web root: `RewriteBase /`
+All redirects assume that your rewrite base is the web root: `RewriteBase /`.

+For more awesome Rewrite recipes, see [this Gist](https://gist.github.com/ScottPhillips/1721489) from Scott Philips.

 ```ApacheConf
 # Redirects a URL such as http{s}://domain.com/about{/} to https://domain.com/about-us